e271828e/Flight.jl/docs/notes/design/framework_spec.md

 declared machinery:

 - **Detection** is ordinary guard/handler/mode machinery.
-Declare the predicate as a localized event if the stop should be localized — touchdown overload is precisely a zero-crossing: the boundary is localized to the crossing, the handler sets `m.crashed`, and the snapshot at the crossing instant carries the touchdown state.
+Declare the predicate as a sign-form (hence localized) event if the stop should be localized — touchdown overload is precisely a zero-crossing: the boundary is localized to the crossing, the handler sets `m.crashed`, and the snapshot at the crossing instant carries the touchdown state.